This is the multi-page printable view of this section. Click here to print.

 Aircraft Quick Reference Handbooks (QRH) contain checklists for various scenarios.

-Some checklist items are marked as memory items — these must be known by heart, as there is no time to read during the event.
+Some checklist items are marked as memory items which must be known by heart, as there is no time to read during the event.

 Example: Fire during start